 And even more specifically, Twitter traffic.

-Twitter has recently restricted use of its API significantly, causing several Twitter tools to follow/unfollow users to shut down.
+Twitter has now restricted the use of its API significantly, causing several Twitter follow/unfollow tools to shut down.

 Yes, we are on a quest to find the best Twitter tools to get more Twitter followers.